uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 ## Is there a transaction fee for deposits?

 We do not charge any additional fees for making deposits, however,  blockchain networks might do so.

-## Can I cancel my withdrawal?

-We do not offer this option at the moment.

 ## I’ve already submitted my documents for the purposes of account verification but the withdrawal I requested has not yet been completed.
 What should I do?